raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 Lists were represented as linked lists of cons cells, with each cell's head pointing to an element and the tail pointing to another cons cell.

-A> Having these instructions be very fast was important to those early designers: They were working on one of the first high-level languages (COBOL and FORTRAN being the others), and computers in the late 1950s were extremely small and slow by today's standards.
+> Having these instructions be very fast was important to those early designers: They were working on one of the first high-level languages (COBOL and FORTRAN being the others), and computers in the late 1950s were extremely small and slow by today's standards.
 Although the 704 used core memory, it still used vacuum tubes for its logic.
 Thus, the design of programming languages and algorithms was driven by what could be accomplished with limited memory and performance.

 Here's the scheme in JavaScript, using two-element arrays to represent cons cells: